Chapter 21

 4. I have seen that they have remained in the city and with us.

-5. I distinguish, therefore, that an eternal war with bad citizens has been undertaken by me.
+5. I distinguish, therefore, that an eternal war with bad

 6. I believe that the same thing ought to be done by you.